joaopedrobuzattim/costumers-camp-2021/README.md

 # Faça a conexão com a database criada
 \c costumerspanel;

-# Instale o uui e crie a tabela
+# Instale o uuid e crie a tabela
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 create table costumers (